 A burn injury involves damage to the skin and it is typically the result of high levels of heat from a fire or a hot object, but it can also be caused by radioactivity, radiation, friction, electricity and different kinds of chemicals.
 Respiratory damage from inhaling smoke or hot air is also considered a burn injury.

-World-wide, approximately 265,000 people die as a result of fire burns and even more deaths are the result of scaldings, electrocutions and other kinds of burn injuries.
+Worldwide, approximately 265,000 people die as a result of fire burns and even more deaths are the result of scaldings, electrocutions and other kinds of burn injuries.
 Burn injuries represent a very serious health issue — especially when adequate medical care is unavailable.
-A serious burn injury usually requires highly specialized medical treatment, which can be expensive and time consuming to administer.
-Burns also represent a serious risk of infection and complications, and they usually have a high degree of pain associated with them and often result in catastrophic disfigurement that survivors must deal with for the rest of their lives.
+A serious burn injury usually requires highly specialized medical treatment, which can be expensive and time-consuming to administer.
+Burns also represents a serious risk of infection and complications, and they usually have a high degree of pain associated with them and often result in catastrophic disfigurement that survivors must deal with for the rest of their lives.